 Patients typically fail to realize that while they are experiencing jaw pain it rarely has anything to do with their jaw or mouth.
 Certainly, some patients have TMD or TMJ problems affecting their bite motion, but many do not.
 Jaw pain is usually just a symptom of some other underlying medical condition in another area of the body.
 It could be a signal that the body is dealing with another injury or infection.
 In some cases, it actually has been masking a heart condition and in others an autoimmune disorder.

 Jaw Pain Causes

 One serious jaw pain which should not be ignored is when it occurs in the lower left of the mouth.
 This is an indicator that the patient has potential heart conditions.
-Pain of the heart muscle can sometimes manifest themselves in the lower left jaw.
+The pain in the heart muscle can sometimes manifest itself in the lower left jaw.

 Anyone dealing with jaw pain that does not abate over time and lasts longer than a few days needs to contact us to be evaluated to ensure the pain is not indicative of one of the more serious conditions or diseases.
 Please contact our office today.